 - Once ready to play, each child takes turns blindfolded to pin the wart on the witch!
-Closest to the nose wins!
+The person who gets closest to the nose wins!

 #7.
 Spooky Ghost Bowling

-- If you have bowing pins already, paint them with ghost faces.
+- If you have bowling pins already, paint them with ghost faces.
 Alternatively, draw some spooky faces, cut out and stick them on your pins.

 - If you don’t have pins you can easily make your own by painting empty plastic mineral bottles white.
 Then draw ghost faces with a black marker.